Empire State University Writing Guide

 years

-Years are the lone exception to the general rule that a numeral is not used to start a sentence.
+Years are an exception to the rule that a numeral should not start a sentence.

 Note: You will need Adobe Reader to read PDF documents.
 If it is not installed on your computer, download it for free from Adobe.